Savor the Danger

 After she was kidnapped, Alani swore she’d never trust another man again.
 Still, something about this strong, sexy hero with the tender touch makes her want to believe him.
 As Jackson hunts downs a mysterious intruder, he swears he’ll move heaven and earth to keep Alani safe.
 But what really happened that night?
 And will the truth bring them closer than they ever thought possible—or put Alani squarely in harm’s way again?

-Savor the Danger is part of the Men Who Walk the Edge of Honor series.
+is Book 3 in the Men Who Walk the Edge of Honor Series

 A little slack-jawed, Alani watched as Jackson meandered down the hall and disappeared into her home office.
 His long-legged, rangy walk set her heart to tripping; the thought of him going through her personal files slowed it again.